Venkateswarrao9025/venkateswarraochinta/README.md

 # venkateswarraochinta
-This Project is about the app
+This Project is about the app and it is built on full stack